JakeFRCSE/BiCodeRAG/README.md

 # Current Branch is feature/llama!
-To return to the main branch, [click here](https://github.com/JakeFRCSE/CrossDecoder)!
+To return to the main branch, [click here!](https://github.com/JakeFRCSE/CrossDecoder)

+To view weekly research progress report (which is in korean), [click here!](https://crystal-air-942.notion.site/1a041c6bef1680e68685f7890655201b)

 # Contributions of Current Branch (feature/llama)
 1. LlamaCrossAttention